Guidance

 Laundry

-If water-soluble (alginate) bags are available, use this to transport laundry from the individual’s accommodation to the washing machine.
-If an external contractor is used the items should be double bagged.
+If water-soluble (alginate) bags are available, use these to transport laundry from the individual’s accommodation to the washing machine.
+If an external contractor is used, the items should be double bagged.

 Visitors

-Visitors should be made aware of existing outbreaks prior to attending, so they are fully informed and can manage their own risk.
+Visitors should be made aware of outbreaks which are currently occurring prior to attending, so they are fully informed and can manage their own risk.

 Visitors with underlying health conditions and those at risk of more severe infection (as described in both the chapter on flu in the Green Book and the chapter on COVID-19) should be discouraged from visiting during an outbreak.